-- Get the Brush tool. - In the Tool Options, open the Brush Picker, open General Brushes, and choose the Hard Round brush.
-If you don't see the names of the brushes, open the flyout menu and place a checkmark next to Brush Name.
+- Get the Brush tool. - In the Tool Options, open the Brush Picker, open the dropdown menu, and choose Default Brushes.
+Choose a Hard Round brush.
+If you don't see the names of the brushes, open the flyout menu and place a checkmark next to Large List.
 Set the Size to 15.
-Set the Mode to Normal, the Opacity to 100, and the Flow to 100.
-In the Brush Settings panel (Window > Brush Settings), set the Spacing to 5% and uncheck all Brush Tip Shape options. - Press Ctrl + (Mac: Cmd +) until the letter nearly fills the viewing area and you can clearly see the gridlines and the entire boundary of the letter. - In the Layers panel, the type layer should still be active. - Click on the Add Layer Mask icon. - Black needs to be the Foreground Color Chip; if it's not, press the letter X. On the document, hold down the Shift key and click and drag from the beginning of the top horizontal gridline to the end, making sure to completely cross the letter.
+Set the Mode to Normal and the Opacity to 100.
+Click on Brush Settings.
+Set the Fade, Hue Jitter, and Scatter to 0.
+Set the Spacing to 5%.
+Set the Hardness to 100 and the Roundness to 100. - Press Ctrl + (Mac: Cmd +) until the letter nearly fills the viewing area and you can clearly see the gridlines and the entire boundary of the letter. - In the Layers panel, the type layer should still be active. - · Click on the Add Layer Mask icon. - Black needs to be the Foreground Color Chip; if it's not, press the letter X. On the document, hold down the Shift key and click and drag from the beginning of the top horizontal gridline to the end, making sure to completely cross the letter.
 (See the screenshot.)